bakshivaishvik/farmIt/README.md

-# My Hacks 2025
+# FarmIt

 ## Overview
-This repository contains two main projects:
+This repository contains a comprehensive farming assistant project that integrates two main components:

-1. **3D Edu Tutor**: A modern web-based 3D educational tutor application built with React and Vite.
-It provides an interactive and immersive learning experience using 3D models and animations.
+1. **FarmBuddy**: A modern web-based 3D farming assistant application built with React and Vite.
+It provides an interactive and immersive experience using 3D models and animations to assist farmers in understanding farming techniques and tools.
 2. **FarmIt**: A Python-based platform designed to assist farmers with crop management, disease detection, and distribution.
 It includes a web interface for farmers and distributors.

 ---

-## 3D Edu Tutor
+## FarmBuddy

 ### Features
-- Interactive 3D models and animations.
+- Interactive 3D models and animations tailored for farming education.
 - Real-time chat functionality.
-- FPS (First Person Shooter) style player experience.
+- FPS (First Person Shooter) style player experience for exploring virtual farming environments.
 - Modular React components for scalability.

 ### Tech Stack